solaripynb/SolarRadianceForecaster/README.md

 # Solar Radiance Forecaster - Spain
 ---
 > **Note for Stakeholders and Interested Parties**:
-The information outlined in this README serves as a concise summary of the foundational solar radiation forecasting model.
-If your requirements necessitate more advanced capabilities, such as higher time granularity forecasts up to 30-minute intervals or the application of the latest forecasting techniques, I invite you to reach out to me directly for a customized solution.
-You can connect with me on [LinkedIn](https://www.linkedin.com/in/sergiodavidescobar)
+The information provided in this README serves as an executive summary of the Solar Radiance Forecaster project.
+For more advanced forecasting solutions, including higher granularity up to 30-minute intervals or cutting-edge forecasting methodologies, you are invited to connect with me directly on [LinkedIn](https://www.linkedin.com/in/sergiodavidescobar) for a tailored approach to meet your specific requirements.
 ---

-### Table of Contents
+## Table of Contents
 1. [Introduction](#introduction)
 2. [Data Collection and Preprocessing](#data)
 3. [Exploratory Data Analysis](#exploratory-data-analysis)